plannies-mate/plannies-mate/docs/GUIDELINES.md

 - Propose simplifications when possible
 - Identify potential issues early
 - Be explicit about implementation trade-offs

+## My Preferences

+## Development style

+* Progressive enhancement - Start with the simplest solution that works, then improve incrementally as needed rather than trying to build the perfect solution upfront (goes with "You don't really know what you will discover or learn in the future")
+* Dependency management - Be thoughtful about which external libraries you include; each adds maintenance burden
+    * explicitly document via Gemfile for ruby or requirements.txt for python
+* I use Automated formatting/linting - Rubocop (for Ruby) or Black/Flake8 (for Python) to enforce consistency with less effort

+### Error Handling Preferences

+* Exception-based: Use exceptions for truly exceptional conditions, with custom exception classes
+* Return values + logging: Return nil/false for expected failures, log details
+* Early returns: Check conditions at start of methods and return early
+* Defensive programming: Validate inputs we rely on, assume everything can fail
+* Contextual errors: Include context in error messages (what was being processed)

+### Testing Philosophy

+* lightweight BDD approach appropriate for a personal project: Focus on behavior specifications first, with a cycle of
+    * expect something to happen,
+    * write enough implementation to see what we actually get back and likely side issues
+    * update our understanding and adjust expected behaviour as appropriate

+* Test reality not mock-ups of how we expect the world works - use VCR to cache real examples, and Webmock to test when the outside world misbehaves

+### Documentation Style

+* Minimal docs: Self-documenting code with docs only for complex logic
+* Example-driven: Include usage examples in docs ONLY when its not clear
+* Inline comments: Focus on inline comments over formal method docs
+* Intent documentation: Document the "why" not the "what"
+* Architecture docs: Separate high-level architecture documents into docs/IMPLEMENTATION-*.md when it applies to multiple files

+### Naming Conventions

+* Concise but clear: Shorter names that are still descriptive
+* Domain-specific language: Names that mirror the business domain
+* Contextual naming: Names that reflect the context they're used in
+* Action-based: Verb-first for methods that change state (e.g., calculate_total)
+* Queries should be nouns (eg "address") or a question when it returns a boolean (eg "valid?)
+* Consistency over conventions: Team consistency trumps external conventions

+### Performance Considerations

+* Optimize for readability and maintainability first: Performance concerns secondary to clarity

 Remember: The AI's role is to implement the specified requirements accurately and simply, not to enhance them without discussion.